When people start exploring superannuation structures, the conversation often begins with one statement: “I want to use my super to buy property.”

 Offer asset protection in some circumstances

-However, it requires careful structuring and integration with broader tax and retirement planning.
-You can learn more about how we integrate these considerations through our Superannuation Advice Adelaide services.
+However, it requires careful structuring and integration within a broader tax and retirement framework.
+You can learn more about how these considerations are applied in practice here.

 Retail Super Funds: Less Control, More Diversification